 What Does the Future Hold?

 So what is next?
-Well, there is another speaker coming for handling the height dimension of sound and now a further 'silent' speaker being added to the furniture so that the vibrations and interactivity is even more intense.
-The future holds many more exiting advances such as more extensive use of 3D technology to change the dimension which your sight experiences are based on.
-Smell is the only 'add-on' still not represented……but I am sure that is not far away too.
+Well, there is another speaker coming for handling the height dimension of sound and now a further ‘silent’ speaker is added to the furniture so that the vibrations and interactivity are even more intense.
+The future holds many more exciting advances such as the more extensive use of 3D technology to change the dimension which your sight experiences are based on.
+Smell is the only ‘add-on’ still not represented……but I am sure that is not far away too.